-The Teaching & Learning Toolkit focuses on impact; it presents an estimate of the average impact of teaching assistants on learning progress, based on the synthesis of a large number of quantitative studies from around the world.
+The Teaching & Learning Toolkit focuses on impact; it presents an estimate of the average impact of teaching assistants (TAs) on learning progress, based on the synthesis of a large number of quantitative studies from around the world.

-This page offers a summary and analysis of individual Australasian studies on teaching assistants.
+This page offers a summary and analysis of individual Australasian studies on TAs.
 In contrast to the Toolkit it includes studies which do not estimate impact, but instead investigate the implementation of interventions and how they are perceived by school leaders, teachers and students.
 This information is valuable for school leaders and teachers interested in finding out more about particular examples of teaching assistant interventions that have been delivered in Australia and New Zealand.

-Reliance on teaching assistants in mainstream schools to support students with disability and learning difficulties is an increasing trend in Australia.
-In 2015, 87,600 teaching assistants were employed; predictions show that by 2020, 105,400 teaching assistants will be employed in Australian schools (DEEWR, 2016).
+Reliance on TAs in mainstream schools to support students with disability and learning difficulties is an increasing trend in Australia.
+In 2021, 100,900 TAs were employed; predictions show that by 2026, 118,500 teaching assistants will be employed in Australian schools (DEEWR, 2016).
 Research conducted over three years in four mainstream schools on the employment procedures and practices that affect teaching assistants found that teaching assistants and teachers have minimal understanding of the teaching assistant role.
 In addition, teaching assistants within the studied schools have limited understanding of employer expectations, education department system policies, the teaching assistant career structure and school policies.
 Existing employment procedures and practices, both at the education department system level and at the individual school level, exclude teaching assistants from accessing information afforded to other school staff.
 As a result, teaching assistants work alone and often fail to provide effective support to students and teachers.
 The study showed that they become frustrated and marginalised due to role confusion between teaching assistants and teachers, their limited knowledge and skills, lack of clearly defined duty statements, lack of planning time with teachers and restricted access to appropriate training (Butt, 2016).
 It is not surprising then that the ‘solution to inclusion’ (Rutherford 2012, p760) for supporting students with disability and learning difficulties of employing increasing numbers of teaching assistants has not been proven to result in improved learning outcomes for students (Farrell, Alborz, Howes & Pearson, 2010).

-To enable students and teachers to receive maximum benefit from employing teaching assistants, it is recommended that school leaders improve employment procedures, processes and conditions for teaching assistants at both system and school level by (a) inducting teaching assistants into the education department, (b) conducting an orientation for teaching assistants into schools, (c) reviewing supervision and providing feedback to teaching assistants, (d) reviewing teaching assistant hours of employment, (e) including teaching assistants in information dissemination loops and (f) evaluating teaching assistant models of deployment.
+To enable students and teachers to receive maximum benefit from employing teaching assistants, it is recommended that school leaders improve employment procedures, processes and conditions for teaching assistants at both system and school level by (a) inducting teaching assistants into the education department, (b) conducting an orientation for teaching assistants into schools, © reviewing supervision and providing feedback to teaching assistants, (d) reviewing teaching assistant hours of employment, (e) including teaching assistants in information dissemination loops and (f) evaluating teaching assistant models of deployment.

 Cain (2015) discussed the role of teaching assistants in helping Indigenous Australian students academically.
 She suggests that teachers and support staff need to have a strong understanding of local Indigenous culture.
 While she provides a conceptual discussion as well as implementation models, she did not quantify the academic impact.